 The museum complex is comprised of nine acres with three modern exhibition buildings and five historic structures.
 The Art Museum houses a permanent collection of American art and two changing exhibition galleries.
 The 40,000-square-foot Carriage Museum is home to the finest collection of American horse-drawn transportation artifacts in the world, most on permanent exhibition.
-The Visitors Center offers changing exhibitions as well as a permanent exhibition galleries devoted to Wildfowl Decoy Hunting on Long Island.
+The History Museum offers changing exhibitions on a wide variety of subjects.
 Among the five historic structures on museum grounds are a one-room schoolhouse and a blacksmith shop, both used extensively in school programs.

 Nassakeag (South Setauket) Schoolhouse

 This structure was built by Frederick A. Smith in 1877 on Sheep Pasture Road, South Setauket, at the exact location of an earlier schoolhouse built in 1821.
 It served approximately thirty students annually, ranging from 5 to 15 years of age.
 The children attended winter and summer terms leaving the spring and fall free for farm duties, a typical schedule of nineteenth-century schools in rural America.
 The schoolhouse was actively used until 1910 when Setauket school districts were consolidated into a single central school district and a new school was built in East Setauket.
 The building was eventually moved to The Museums at Stony Brook in 1956.
 The Nassakeag Schoolhouse’s architectural features provide an interesting glimpse into early American education principals.
 A double entry and foyer, with hooks for coats and a water pail and cup, emphasizes the standard separation of the sexes prevalent in the nineteenth-century.
 Museum educators conduct classes within this structure throughout the school year.